Gaspode69/ioBroker.alpha-ess/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
+**Caution:**
+The intervals for energy data, settings data and statistical data will be reset to default values with this version.\
+Furthermore, it might be necessary to refresh the configuration web page by pressing F5 in the admin dialog to get correct headlines.
 * Many thanks to [Thorsten](https://github.com/ThorstenBoettler) for his input and suggestions
 * (Gaspode) Rearranged statistical data and added more values.
 If updated from 0.2.1-beta.0, the folder "Statistics" must be removed manually.
 * (Gaspode) Added Summary data
 * (Gaspode) Refactored timeout handling
-* (Gaspode) Changed the unit for all intervals except of realtime data to minutes.
-It might be necessary to refresh the web page by pressing F5 in the admin dialog to get correct texts.
+* (Gaspode) Changed the unit for all intervals, except of realtime data, to minutes.

 ### 0.2.1-beta.0 (2023-01-31)
 * (Gaspode) Read selected statistical data